Le Laudi: Performances and recordings

 The oratorio was recorded in 1991 by András Ligeti conducting soloists Alida Ferrarini, Vesselina Kasarova, Eduardo Villa and Marcel Rosca, organist Andras Virágh, the choir and children's choir of the Hungarian Radio, and the Budapest Symphony Orchestra, for the label MGB.

-In 2006, the work was videotaped at the Coréades Festival in La Rochelle, Nouvelle-Aquitaine, under the musical direction of Jean-Yves Gaudin, and was broadcast the following year.
+In 2006, the work was videotaped at the Coréades Festival in La Rochelle, France, conducted by Jean-Yves Gaudin, and was broadcast the following year.

 In 2007, Theo Loosli conducted the Berner Bach-Chor and Bern Symphony Orchestra in a recording for the label Ars Musici.

 The work was first performed in the United Kingdom by Choir 2000 on 21 June 2009 at the West Road Concert Hall in Cambridge.
-Choir 2000 performed the oratorio again on 23 June 2018 in The Saffron Hall, Saffron Walden, and in West Road Concert Hall in Cambridge on 24 June 2018.
+Choir 2000 performed the oratorio again on 23 June 2018 in the Saffron Hall, Saffron Walden, and in West Road Concert Hall in Cambridge on 24 June 2018.